Edward Bellamy: Bellamyite movement

 Bellamy's book inspired legions of readers to establish so-called Nationalist Clubs, beginning in Boston late in 1888.
 His vision of a country relieved of its social ills through abandonment of the principle of competition and establishment of state ownership of industry proved an appealing panacea to a generation of intellectuals alienated from the dark side of Gilded Age America.
-By 1891 it was reported that no fewer than 162 Nationalist Clubs were in existence.
+By 1891 at least 161 Nationalist Clubs were reportedly in existence.

-Bellamy's use of the term "Nationalism" rather than "socialism" as a descriptor of his governmental vision was calculated, as he did not want to limit either sales of his novel or the potential influence of its political ideas.
+Bellamy's use of the term "Nationalism", rather than "socialism", as a descriptor of his governmental vision was a calculated choice, as he did not want to limit either sales of his novel or the potential influence of its political ideas.
 In an 1888 letter to literary critic William Dean Howells, Bellamy wrote:

 Every sensible man will admit there is a big deal in a name, especially in making first impressions.
 In the radicalness of the opinions I have expressed, I may seem to out-socialize the socialists, yet the word socialist is one I never could well stomach.
 In the first place it is a foreign word in itself, and equally foreign in all its suggestions.
 It smells to the average American of petroleum, suggests the red flag, and with all manner of sexual novelties, and an abusive tone about God and religion, which in this country we at least treat with respect. [...]
 [W]hatever German and French reformers may choose to call themselves, socialist is not a good name for a party to succeed with in America.
 No such party can or ought to succeed that is not wholly and enthusiastically American and patriotic in spirit and suggestions.